Wilderness Festival 2019

 They just don’t have the brass.

-Which is why we’re here: to blow those trumpets for them, while keeping you firmly informed about the best of upcoming events.
-Events like Wilderness Festival, which this year promises yet another beautifully raucous, multidisciplinary, glitter-showered, forest-dwelling hullabaloo in the heart of Oxfordshire.
-And to which we’re promising a pair of free tickets, plus annual Nudge Memberships, to one lucky winner and a friend.
+Which is why we’re here: to blow those trumpets for them, and to keep you firmly informed about the best of upcoming events.
+Like, for example, Wilderness Festival, which for 2019 is promising yet another beautifully raucous, multidisciplinary, glitter-showered, forest-dwelling hullabaloo in the heart of Oxfordshire.

 We’ll start here, because the fare at Wilderness is more than worthy of top billing.
 So.
-There’s the Long Table Banquets, where Yotam Ottolenghi, Nuno Mendes and Wahaca’s Thomasina Miers each take over the banqueting tent for a day to ply diners with decadent feasts on a massive scale; The Feasts, entire restaurants transplanted into the fields which this year include Angela Hartnett’s Café Murano, The Pig, and Petersham Nurseries; The Dining Room, a vast food hall where you can pick and mix from menus cooked up by Berber & Q, Kricket, Breddos Tacos, Frenchie, Bao and Bubbledogs, aaand The Chef’s Table, an intimate dining experience perched atop a hill, where some of the country’s finest chefs are putting together tasting menus for 24 diners around an open kitchen.
+There were the Long Table Banquets, where the likes of Yotam Ottolenghi, The Dairy’s Robin Gill and Brat’s Tomos Parry took over the banqueting tent to ply diners with decadent feasts on a huge scale; The Feasts, entire restaurants transplanted into the fields (which this year included Angela Hartnett’s Café Murano, Berber & Q and Petersham Nurseries); The Dining Room, a vast food hall where you can pick and mix from menus cooked up by Breddos Tacos, Bao and The Good Egg, aaand The Chef’s Table, an intimate dining experience perched atop a hill, where some of the country’s finest chefs – including James Lowe from Lyle’s – put together tasting menus for 24 diners around an open kitchen.

 With a foodie spread like that, you’d probably expect the music to be playing second fiddle.
-But Wilderness don’t do things by halves, so of course they’re still laying on a cornucopia of music acts, from Two Door Cinema Club to Grace Jones, Bonobo to Michael Kiwanuka.
-And away from the main stage, there’s The Valley, a dancefloor deep in the forest; The Love Hotel, a brand new venue shimmering with glitter, cherry blossoms, eclectic live performances and late night electropop, and the Folk Barn, home to ceilidhs, romps, and traditional folk sets.
+But Wilderness don’t do things by halves, and in the past they’ve boasted headliners from Two Door Cinema Club to Grace Jones; Bonobo to Chic.
+And away from the main stage, there’s The Valley, a dancefloor deep in the forest headlined in 2018 by Groove Armada; and The Atrium, home to dance troupes, Hip Hop Karaoke, and a jazz programme curated by Ronnie Scott’s.

-And if you somehow have any spare time left over after all that, you can head to the Forum and The Lyceum, mind-broadening venues buzzing with talks, debates, panels, workshops, spoken word, comedy, cabaret, and the supreme Sunday Papers Live.
+For the 0.001% of the population not already enthralled by all this, they also throw in a series of talks, debates, panels, workshops, spoken word, live podcasts, pop-up museums, comedy, and cabaret.
 Or you can head out into the forest and become a spy, a hunter-gatherer or a taxidermist; a blacksmith, a herbalist, or a sculptor.
-And if you just want to sit back and watch, there’s dance from Sadler’s Wells, roaming storytellers and performance artists, woodland theatre, bonfires and The Great British Brass Off…
+And if you just want to sit back and watch, there’s dance from Sadler’s Wells; roaming storytellers, riddlers and performance artists; woodland theatre; bonfires; parades and brass bands…

 …who actually do blow their own trumpets.